Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 ### Create environments in ADO

 Deployment pipelines are taking a dependency on ADO environments.
 Each pipeline requires an environment created on the ADO project.

 > **Note:** Based on your ADO organizational settings, the environments will have already been created for you when you imported the pipelines.

-> **Note:** Based on your ADO organizational settings, the environments will have already been created for you when you imported the pipelines.